Water Quality

 What is uranium?

-Uranium is a weakly radioactive heavy metal that occurs naturally.
+Naturally occurring uranium is a weakly radioactive heavy metal.
 Rocks, soil, surface and ground water, air, plants, and animals (including humans) all contain varying amounts of uranium.
 Some geographical regions of the United States, particularly southwestern states such as Colorado and New Mexico, have concentrated natural deposits of uranium and extensive historic uranium ore mining and milling activities.
 For these reasons, some areas may have higher than average uranium levels, which may result in increased human exposure.
 Naturally occurring uranium emits very low levels of radioactivity that travel only short distances and cannot penetrate human skin.
 In its natural, unprocessed state, chemical toxicity via long-term ingestion or inhalation is the primary health concern, not radioactivity.

 Elevated levels of uranium were first detected in samples taken in May 2023 during emergency discharges from the site caused by unusually heavy rainfall.
-Although uranium monitoring had been ongoing since December 2021 under a construction site discharge permit, it had not previously been a concern due to consistently low levels.
-In response to the emergency discharge, Northern Water proactively initiated additional water quality sampling, which led to the detection of elevated uranium levels—specifically, 225 micrograms per liter (µg/L) in a sample collected from the site.
+Although uranium monitoring had been ongoing since December 2021 under a construction site discharge permit, it had not previously been a concern due to consistent levels below the EPA standard of 30 ug/L. In response to the emergency discharge, Northern Water proactively initiated additional water quality sampling, which led to the detection of elevated uranium levels—specifically, 226 micrograms per liter (µg/L) in a sample collected from a small reuse pond where water was recycled continuously during construction

 However, this initial detection did not fully reveal the scope of the issue.
-Uranium levels throughout the remainder of 2023 and into early 2024 were only episodically elevated and returned to lower levels after the initial spike.
+Uranium levels throughout the remainder of 2023 and into early 2024 were only episodically elevated and returned to levels below the EPA standard after the initial spike.
 Because the source of the uranium was unknown and the elevated levels were not sustained, the issue did not appear to be ongoing at that time.

 What do the preliminary data say?

-Preliminary data from ongoing water quality testing indicate a risk of elevated uranium concentrations in Chimney Hollow Reservoir above the water supply standard.
-The duration of this risk is uncertain and is under investigation and is expected to decrease over time.
-Investigations have clearly indicated granitic rock used to provide material from the quarry as the source of uranium.
-No water will be delivered from Chimney Hollow Reservoir until all assessments are complete, and a mitigation plan is developed to ensure a safe water supply.
+Preliminary data from ongoing water quality testing indicate a risk of elevated uranium concentrations in Chimney Hollow Reservoir above the EPA standard of 30 ug/L. The duration of this risk is uncertain, under investigation, and is expected to decrease over time.
+Field surveys have clearly indicated that quarried granitic rock used to build the main dam and saddle dam for Chimney Hollow Reservoir is the source of uranium.
+No water will be delivered from Chimney Hollow Reservoir until all assessments are complete, and a mitigation plan is developed to ensure a safe drinking water supply source.

 Are you planning on putting water into the reservoir soon?

-When will water come out of the reservoir?
+When will water be delivered out of the reservoir?

-No water will be delivered from Chimney Hollow Reservoir until all assessments are complete, and a mitigation plan is developed to ensure a safe water supply.
+No water will be delivered from Chimney Hollow Reservoir until assessments are complete, and a mitigation plan is developed to ensure a safe water supply for downstream water delivery.

 What is Northern Water going to do about it?